-Depending on the kind of scar, various procedures are used for scar revision.
-These procedures will be administered under general or local anaesthesia.
-There are standard modalities that we apply to all patients to maximise the outcome of their scar.
+The scar revision technique that is used will depend on the type of scar and will be performed under either general or local anaesthesia.
+There are standard modalities that we apply to all patients to maximise the outcome of their scar revision procedure.

 The most common procedures include: